ColleagueRiley/mouse-and-window-icons/README.md

     }
 ```

-Now we can crete a [`ICONINFO`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/ns-winuser-iconinfo) structure for updating the window icon.
+Now we can create a [`ICONINFO`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/ns-winuser-iconinfo) structure for updating the window icon.

 ```c
     ICONINFO ii;